bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 let g:lsc_trace_level          = 'off'
 ```

+For a given filetype the LSC plugin will take care of launching, communicating
+and shutting down the named language server `command`.
+The specified language
-I will discuss the defined language servers in greater detail in the Ruby and
+servers, listed above, will be discussed in greater detail in the following Ruby
-JavaScript sections below.
+and JavaScript sections.

 In addition to LSP-based auto-completion, I define and use the following four
 LSP actions: